Cloud Hosting: Myths vs Reality

 Well-documented examples of Cloud platforms – such as iCloud – being hacked have given rise to the mistaken belief that Cloud isn’t secure.

-The reality is in fact quite the opposite, as Cloud is a very secure place to hold data.
+The reality is, in fact, quite the opposite, as Cloud is a very secure place to hold data.
 To date, there have been very few security breaches in the Cloud.
-After all, the underlying physical servers are still housed within data centres and so benefit from the security measures that those facilities implement to prevent people accessing or disrupting them on-site
+After all, the underlying physical servers are still housed within data centres and so benefit from the security measures that those facilities implement to prevent people from accessing or disrupting them on-site

 For example, Trapeze partner with CenturyLink, and through this partnership we have the ability to choose specific, secure hosting centres, and set up parameters and rules that improve security.
 For example, we are able to ensure we don’t move any data outside of the UK.